Shared ownership property

 To work out the SDLT if you buy more shares that take you over 80%:

-Work out the SDLT due on the total you’ve paid for the property to date (including any amounts you didn’t pay tax on.
+Work out the SDLT due on the total you’ve paid for the property to date (including any amounts you did not pay tax on.
 Use the SDLT rate that applies at the time you bought the new share.
 For example, if you’ve paid £160,000 in total so far, the total SDLT due is £700.

 Divide the amount you’re paying for this share by the total amount you’ve paid for the property to date.
 For example, if you’re paying £40,000 for this share, divide £40,000 by £160,000 = 0.25.

-Multiply the two figures, eg SDLT of £700 multiplied by 0.25 = £175.
+Multiply the two figures, for example SDLT of £700 multiplied by 0.25 = £175.
 This is the amount you need to pay in SDLT for this share.

 Additional tax if payments are linked